fayiz770/fayizclub/README.md

 # FayizClub

-This projec is one of my solo project by React [FayizClub](fayizclub.netlify.app).
+This projec is one of my solo project by React

 ## Thecnologies used in this project